mauiaaron/apple2/README.md

 Project Goals
 -------------

-The project seeks to be portable across a wide range of modern POSIX systesm including MacOSX, desktop Linux/BSD, iOS, and Android.
+The project seeks to be portable across a wide range of modern POSIX systems including MacOSX, desktop Linux/BSD, iOS, and Android.

 As of December 2014, the emulator runs on MacOSX 10.9+ and Debian GNU/Linux, and mobile ports are currently on the